LibruaryNFT/vaultopolis/TIERS.md

 - **Notes**: This command requires admin privileges to execute.
 - **Input Parameters**:
   - `setID: UInt32` - The ID of the set you want to update.
-  - `tierRawValue: UInt8` - The new tier value to set (e.g., 2 for Rare).
+  - `tierRawValue: UInt8` - The new tier value to set (e.g., 0 common, 1 fandom, 2 rare, 3 legendary, 4 ultimate).
 - **Example Usage**:

   ```bash